ziutek/mymysql/README.md

 #### v0.4

-Modular design
+1. Modular design:

-1. MySQL wire protocol handling moved to *mymysql/native*
+* MySQL wire protocol handling moved to *mymysql/native*
-2. Thread safe wrapper of *native* engine in separate "mymysql/thrsafe"
+* Thread safe wrapper of *native* engine in separate "mymysql/thrsafe"
-3. Main package contains definitions of interfaces to engines and common (engine-independent) functions.
+* Main package contains definitions of interfaces to engines and common (engine-independent) functions.
-4. Automatic reconnect interface moved to *mymysql/autorc*.
+* Automatic reconnect interface moved to *mymysql/autorc*.

-*mysql.New* and other functions returns mostly interface types.
+2. *mysql.New* and other functions returns mostly interface types.
 So all previously exported members were converted to methods (with except *mysql.Row* and *mysql.Field* - they deffinition didn't changed).

-5. Transactions added.
+3. Transactions added.
 If you use *mymysql/thrsafe" engine transactions are full thread safe.

 #### v0.3.8